anmollp/TwitterClone-Akka/README.md

 ### Some inferences:

-* We found that when the users followed a Zipf Distribution with respect to the number of followers each user has, the activity metrics of all the users also followed a near Zipf Distribution.
+* When the users followed a Zipf Distribution with respect to the number of followers each user has, the activity metrics of all the users also followed a near Zipf Distribution.
 * Here activity metrics for a user is defined as the number of times the users's tweets and retweets have been retweeted by all of his followers.

 * Mathematically,